 I've been doing social services work for over 16 years.
 In that time, I've found that the most powerful tool that helps people trying to improve their lives is a supportive relationship.
 That's right, more than any specific therapeutic approach, I believe that the very relationship itself between client and therapist is what most benefits those seeking support.
-(For those looking for more academic terms, "supportive psychotherapy" is what best fits what I'm describing here.)
+(For those looking for more technical terms, "supportive psychotherapy" best fits what I'm describing here.)